MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scalar-data-types/null-values.md

 > [!NOTE]
 > In EngineV2, a null comparison expression returns a boolean result.
-This changed in EngineV3 as described above, however, since null coalesces to false in a boolean expression the result in filter expressions is compatible between both engines.
+EngineV3 behaves as described [above](#comparing-null-to-something).
+However, since null coalesces to false in a boolean expression, the result in filter expressions is compatible between both engines.

 ## Binary operations on null